Vanessa Lee Evigan

-Vanessa Lee Evigan is an American actress best known for her supporting roles in films such as Whatever It Takes (2000), Sorority Boys (2002), In My Sleep (2010), and Blood Ransom (2014).
+Vanessa Lee Evigan is an American actress.
+She is best known for her supporting roles in films such as Whatever It Takes, Sorority Boys, In My Sleep, and Blood Ransom.

 Early and personal life

 Evigan was born in Los Angeles, California, the daughter of Pamela C. Serpe, a dancer, model, and actress, and actor Greg Evigan.

 Career

 In 2001, Evigan appeared in the vocal group Nuance on the PlayStation 2 video game Unison: Rebels of Rhythm & Dance.
 The group consisted of Evigan, Brianna Hayes, and Rachel Riggs playing the characters of Cela, Chilly and Trill, respectively.
 They were described as "an up-and-coming unsigned R&B/pop group".
 Their vocal coach was Seth Riggs and they were managed by Larry Rudolph.